lcpz/awesome-copycats/README.rst

 Fonts are Terminus (Multicolor, Powerarrow Darker) and Tamsyn (other ones).

-Blackburn and Dremora use Icons_ and Yawn_: **if you're running Debian/Ubuntu**, be sure to have bitmaps enabled (1_ 2_).
+Blackburn and Dremora use Icons_: **if you're running Debian/Ubuntu**, be sure to have bitmaps enabled (1_ 2_).

-Except Multicolor and Powerarrow Darker, every theme has an X colorscheme.
-Check here_.
+Except Multicolor and Powerarrow Darker, every theme has a colorscheme_ and uses Yawn_.

 **Have any suggestions?** Did you see some great stuff and you want me to put my paws on it?
 Feel free to email me, it might just be the next copycat!